 Despite being one of the most famous astronauts in history, Armstrong largely shied away from the public eye.
-He gave a rare interview to the news program 60 Minutes in 2005.
-He described the moon to interviewer Ed Bradley, saying "It's a brilliant surface in that sunlight.
+In a rare interview for the news program 60 Minutes in 2005, he described the moon to interviewer Ed Bradley: "It's a brilliant surface in that sunlight.
 The horizon seems quite close to you because the curvature is so much more pronounced than here on earth.
 It's an interesting place to be.
 I recommend it."
-That same year, his authorized biography came out.
-First Man: The Life of Neil A. Armstrong was written by James R. Hansen, who conducted interviews with Armstrong, his family, and his friends and associates.

 Even in his final years, Armstrong remained committed to space exploration.
 The press-shy astronaut returned to the spotlight in 2010 to express his concerns over changes made to the U.S. space program.
 He testified in Congress against President Barack Obama's decision to cancel the Constellation program, which included another mission to the moon.
 Obama also sought to encourage private companies to get involved in the space travel business and to move forward with more unmanned space missions.

 Taking this new decision, Armstrong said, would cost the United States its leadership position in space exploration.
 "America is respected for its contributions it has made in learning to sail on this new ocean.
 If the leadership we have acquired through our investment is simply allowed to fade away, other nations will surely step in where we have faltered.
-I do not believe that would be in our best interests," he told Congress, according to a report on NewsHour.
+I do not believe that would be in our best interests," he told Congress.

 Shortly after his death, his family released a statement: "For those who may ask what they can do to honor Neil, we have a simple request.
 Honor his example of service, accomplishment and modesty, and the next time you walk outside on a clear night and see the moon smiling down at you, think of Neil Armstrong and give him a wink."